Ficool

 The vendor froze.
 His cloth slipped from his hand, forgotten, as his expression contorted between disbelief and mounting dread.
 His eyes flicked down to the cobblestones, as if already judging how deep he'd need to dig before the world collapsed.

 Astra sipped casually, relishing the absurdity.
 Then, at last, he smirked.
-"Or better yet—sell apocalypse-proof lemonade.
+"Or better yet—sell doom-proof lemonade.
 Triple the price.
 The nobles would pay it gladly."

 He lifted the glass in mock toast, his posture refined, his smirk cruel in its elegance.
 "To surviving ominous celestial events and mysterious shadow shenanigans."
 And with the composure of a man born to House Shadow, he took a dignified sip of his very pink, very harmless drink.